Website Manager

 Risk Management

-The soccer year runs August 1 through July 31.
+The soccer year runs from August 1 through July 31.
 All risk management expires on July 31st and must be renewed on or after August 1 regardless of when it was initially completed.

 >>Medical Release - Each coach must have each player's parent or guardian sign the medical release.
 Coaches are to have this form with them at each game and practice.